 Teams in the U12-U14 age groups are deemed “competitive,” and scores and standings are tracked for seeding in the state championship tournament.

-Teams are assigned eight weekly regular-season games, typically played on Sunday afternoons, from August through October.
+In addition to the two tournaments, teams are assigned six weekly regular-season games, typically played on Sunday afternoons, from August through October.
 Coaches may book “friendlies,” or additional games that do not count toward standings.
-Home friendlies are booked through the PAYSA referee assignor, and referee fees are to be collected by participating teams.

 Tryouts.
 PAYSA typically fields as many teams per age group as the number of players and available coaches allow.
 Each spring, the club holds player evaluations to determine each player’s level of skill, as compared to his or her peers.
 Randomly selected 1v1 games are used to determine individual level of skill, and 4v4 or 5v5 games are used to evaluate skill in a game environment.
 Average individual scores tallied from these evaluations are used to form teams.
 Returning coaches reserve the right to consider past performance of returning players when forming teams.